 Drafting reports with an automation platform saves time and cuts down the risk of human error.
 Unito essentially takes care of all that copy-pasting for you so that you can focus more on high-skill tasks and less on redundant data entry.

 So you have two choices: copy paste all the key details from your Wrike folders to a spreadsheet, or connect them to an automation platform with two-way sync, such as Unito.
-In this context, we’ll be looking at a personal time off (PTO) report, but you can create a Unito flow to sync any kind of Wrike task and folder with Google Sheets to share key data.

 Before we build a report in Google Sheets synced with Wrike: